undp/performance-app-methodology/methodology/efficiency/pipeline.md

 | Yellow        | 75+   |
 | Red           | <75   |

+Jessica comments: If its just how well are we using unity then 90+ is too harsh for green, or its more focussed on financial sustainability then this is fine.

 ## Limitations

-- The system does not count central bureau opportunities correctly if the funds are allocated to multiple departments (i.e. typically country offices or HQ departments).
+- The system does not count Central Bureau opportunities correctly if the funds are allocated to multiple departments (i.e. typically country offices or HQ departments).
 Unity team is working on a feature to fix this by introducing a parent-subsidiary relationships for opportunities.